-You may write, review, edit and rewrite your book many times.
+You may write, review, edit and rewrite your drafts many times.
 Or you may go through this cycle once.

 Take it sentence by sentence, paragraph by paragraph and chapter by chapter.
 As you self-edit and write (but not at the same time!), your book will teach you how to finish it.

-While working on your second or third draft, enlist the help of a family member, friend and ask them to provide frank feedback.
+While improving your second or third draft, enlist the help of a family member, friend and ask them to provide frank feedback.

 Later on, enlist a professional editor (and proofreader) and ask them to help you turn your self-edited draft into something you’re proud to publish.

-That said, some writers rework their work up until it goes to the printing press, and thanks to self-publishing, you can even rewrite your work after publication.
+That said, some writers rework drafts up until it goes to the printing press, and thanks to lowering cost of self-publishing, you can even rewrite your articles after publication.

-But please, don’t get stuck on a merry-go-round of reworking your book without an end in sight.
+But please, don’t get stuck on a merry-go-round of reworking drafts without an end in sight.

 Diminishing returns will set in.
-Instead, accept that while your work will never be perfect, it’s as good as it can be.
+Instead, accept that while your drafts will never be perfect, it’s as good as it can be.